 How Willamette Life Can Help You

 Willamette Life is an independent agency representing many top insurance companies.
 We can help you find the best policy that fits your needs.
 Our goal is always to get you the lowest price with no waiting period.

 Whether you have high blood pressure, high cholesterol, or cancer, we will look into every option to find you the best insurance coverage.

 a.
 Each pre-existing health condition that someone has could affect coverage eligibility.

 b.
 Burial Insurance with high blood pressure is easy to get and will not affect your ability to qualify for coverage.

 c.
 It is vital that you work with an independent agency like Willamette Life to get the lowest prices and immediate coverage, especially if you have additional health concerns.

-Stacie is the trainer of sales and customer service at Willamette Life.
-She enjoys educating both the staff and the public about Final Expense Life Insurance.
+Stacie manages the content for Willamette Life by keeping it up to date and accurate.
 By taking the questions frequently asked by clients she has been able to assist in developing a series of blogs that will hopefully be able to help more people than just those we are able to speak with.